How To Buy Bitcoin in India

 You can enter the payment of choice and it will narrow it down to all the local sellers willing to accept your means of payment.

 Once you find a seller offering a fair price, click ‘Buy’ and complete the amount of Bitcoin you wish to buy.

 It will automatically put the amount of BTC in an escrow from your seller and await you to make payment.

-There will be a live chat opened up between you and the seller if you need to use it, but all you have to do is complete payment, click ‘Confirm’.
+As soon as the sale is underway, a live chat will open up between you and the seller if you need to use it, but all you have to do is complete payment, click ‘Confirm’.

 Only do this once you are happy with terms and have checked the correct amount of Bitcoin is in the escrow.

-Once you both confirm, the Paxful escrow will release the Bitcoin into your Paxful wallet, and send your payment onto the seller.
+Once you both confirm, the Paxful escrow will release the Bitcoin into your Paxful Bitcoin wallet, and your payment will be released to the seller.

 Again, it’s important not to keep Bitcoin on an exchange-type wallet, as these are susceptible to being hacked.

 Bitcoin’s status in India seems to change a lot, or at least the narrative does.
 There are many cases of Indian banks shutting down customer accounts just for trying to buy Bitcoin.